James Weldon Johnson: Education and law careers

 In the summer of 1891, following his freshman year at Atlanta University, Johnson went to a rural district in Georgia to teach the descendants of former slaves.
 "In all of my experience there has been no period so brief that has meant so much in my education for life as the three months I spent in the backwoods of Georgia," Johnson wrote.
 "I was thrown for the first time on my own resources and abilities."
 Johnson graduated from Atlanta University in 1894.

 After graduation, he returned to Jacksonville, where he taught at Stanton, a school for African-American students (the public schools were segregated) that was the largest of all the schools in the city.
 In 1906, at the young age of 35, he was promoted to principal.
 In the segregated system, Johnson was paid less than half of what white colleagues earned.
 He improved black education by adding the ninth and tenth grades to the school, to extend the years of schooling.
 He later resigned from this job to pursue other goals.

-While working as a teacher, Johnson also read the law to prepare for the bar.
-In 1897, he was the first African American admitted to the Florida Bar Exam since the Reconstruction era ended.
+While working as a teacher, Johnson also read the law to prepare for the bar, with the aid of white Jacksonville lawyer Thomas A. Ledwith.
+In 1897, he was the first African American admitted to the Florida Bar since the Reconstruction era ended, and the first ever to be admitted to the Florida Bar through open examination in a Florida state court.
 He was also the first black in Duval County to seek admission to the state bar.
-In order to be accepted, Johnson had a two-hour oral examination before three attorneys and a judge.
-He later recalled that one of the examiners, not wanting to see a black man admitted, left the room.
+In order to be accepted, Johnson had an "unusually stringent" two-hour oral examination before three attorneys and a judge (all white), in a crowded courtroom.
+He later recalled that one of the examiners, not wanting to see a black man admitted, left the room, calling him a slur as he "stalked" out.
 Johnson drew on his law background especially during his years as a civil rights activist and leading the NAACP.

 In 1930, at the age of 59, Johnson returned to education after his many years leading the NAACP.
 He accepted the Spence Chair of Creative Literature at Fisk University in Nashville, Tennessee.
 The university created the position for him in recognition of his achievements as a poet, editor and critic during the Harlem Renaissance.
 In addition to discussing literature, he lectured on a wide range of issues related to the lives and civil rights of black Americans.
 He held this position until his death.
 In 1934, he also was appointed as the first African-American professor at New York University, where he taught several classes in literature and culture.